robotslacker/slackerdb/README.md

 # Best Practice: Aim for 5-10 GB memory per thread
 threads=

-# Maximum memory size used
+# Maximum memory size used.
+Format:  ....(K|M|G)
 # Default is 60% of available memory
+# If memory resources are sufficient, you can also configure memory_limit to -1.
+# -1 means all temporary files will exist only in the memory (only valid for memory mode)
 memory_limit=

 # Initialization script.
 Maybe file or directory.
 # If it is a file, the file will be used.
 # If it is a directory, all files with the .sql suffix in the directory will be used.
-# The script(s in the directory) will be executed only when the in-memory database or file database is opened for the first time.
+# The script(s in the directory) will be executed only when the in-memory database or file database is opened first time.
-init_schema=
+init_script=

+# Startup script.
+Maybe file or directory.
+# If it is a file, the file will be used.
+# If it is a directory, all files with the .sql suffix in the directory will be used.
+# The script(s in the directory) will be executed every time when database is opened.
+startup_script=

 # locale.
 The default language set of the program.
 If not set, it will be marked as the system default
 locale=

 # sql_history.  used to enable or disable the SQL history feature.
 # Possible values:
 # - ON:  Enables SQL history tracking.
 # - OFF: Disables SQL history tracking (default).
 # When set to OFF (default), SQL execution history will not be recorded.
 sql_history=OFF